ags799/ags799.github.io/_posts/2020-07-05-setting-up-ultrawide.md

 and there's just no way a monitor could justify the cost.
 It does have some really handy features though:
 - it operates as a KVM: you can plug in two computers, one keyboard, and one mouse, and control both computers with the same peripherals.
 - you can even split the screen in half: one side for each computer.
+This makes it a pretty compelling product if using multiple computers simultaneously is a regular part of your day.
 - speakers (not great but not terrible)
 - a USB-C port (and cable!) that transfers video, audio, USB peripherals, and enough power to charge your MacBook Pro.
 - it is *huge*.